|Nutrition Facts (per serving)|

-Fill with ice and add the gin and juice.
+Fill with ice and add the gin and lemon juice.

 - Using a softer gin like Hendrick's leaves you with a nice balance of sweet, sour, and spice and that brand happens to have a cucumber profile, so it's perfect here.
 The typical juniper-forward gins (like the London dry style) may be a little too much for some tastes, but they're definitely worth a try in this recipe.

 - The level of heat your drink will have is going to depend on how much wasabi you use.
 Start with a smaller amount at first because it is very easy to burn the drink.
 If you want it a little hotter, go with a little more paste in the next round.
 Remember, balancing flavors is key to a great cocktail.

 - Fine straining the cocktail means to pour it through a fine mesh strainer while using your regular cocktail strainer.
 For drinks like this, it's crucial because it will help filter out bits of wasabi and cucumber, especially the seeds.